Tax Guide for Restaurant Owners

 Sales Made on State-Designated Fairgrounds

-Sales that take place on state-designated fairgrounds include over-the-counter sales on the fairgrounds and also may include sales in which the property is shipped or delivered to or from the fairground.
+Sales that take place on state-designated fairgrounds include over-the-counter sales on the fairgrounds and may include sales in which the merchandise is shipped or delivered to or from the fairground.
 The separately reported amount will be used for funding allocation purposes only.
 There is no additional tax or fee due on these sales.

 Sales Suppression Software Programs and Devices